brushing-git/PhilosophicalFundamentalsOfMachineLearning/README.md

 Some of the philosophical questions covered include:

-- Are the No Free Lunch Theorems an example of the No Free Lunch Theorems?
+- Are the No Free Lunch Theorems an example of the problem of induction?
 - How should we measure the intelligence of machine learning systems?
 - Do language models duplicate human moral reasoning?
 - Are machine learning algorithms compatible with a right to an explanation?